Mamamoo: 2020: Focus on members' solo activities and Travel

-2021–present: Member contract renewals, WAW, Mamamoo+ unit, Mic On, First world tour and 10th debut anniversary
+2021–2023: Member contract renewals, WAW, Mamamoo+, Mic On, and first world tour

-On January 22, 2021, RBW announced that Solar and Moonbyul had renewed their contracts with their agency, while Wheein and Hwasa were still currently discussing contract renewals.
+On January 22, 2021, RBW announced that Solar and Moonbyul had renewed their contracts with the agency, while Wheein and Hwasa were still discussing contract renewals.
 On March 30, Hwasa officially renewed her contract with RBW, with Wheein's contract remaining under discussion.
-Later on the entertainment RBW also confirmed that Mamamoo will stay together and won't disband.
+RBW also confirmed that Mamamoo would stay together and was not planning to disband.
 On May 1, Mamamoo held a global virtual concert on live-streaming platform LIVENow, becoming the first South Korean music act to hold a concert on the platform.

 Their eleventh EP, WAW, was released on June 2, along with the lead single "Where Are We Now".
 WAW topped iTunes albums charts in 21 countries worldwide, and it sold over 40,000 domestic copies in its first day of release, according to the Hanteo chart.

-On June 11, RBW announced that Wheein would be leaving the company as she has chosen not to renew her solo contract with the agency.
+On June 11, RBW announced that Wheein would be leaving the company, and that she had chosen not to renew her solo contract with the agency.
 However, she signed a second contract extension to remain as a member of Mamamoo until at least December 2023.
 Thus, RBW remains responsible for her activities in the group but is no longer involved in her solo endeavors.
-On August 31, it was revealed that Wheein signed an exclusive solo contract with the agency THEL1VE.
+On August 31, it was revealed that Wheein signed an exclusive solo contract with the agency THE L1VE.

 A compilation album, titled I Say Mamamoo: The Best, was released alongside the lead single "Mumumumuch" on September 15.
 The album peaked at number eight on the Gaon Album Chart.
 On March 23, 2022, Mamamoo released the Japanese edition of The Best.

 In August 2022, it was announced that members Solar and Moonbyul would be forming the group's first official subunit, Mamamoo+, with an expected album release at the end of the month.
-The duo's debut single "Better" featuring rapper Big Naughty, was released as planned on August 30.
+The duo's debut single "Better", featuring rapper Big Naughty, was released on August 30.
 After six months, in March 2023, they released the single album Act 1, Scene 1, which includes the songs "GGBB" and "LLL", and on March 21 they released "Chico Malo" (나쁜놈), which mixes rap and traditional Korean instruments like gayageum.

-The group released their twelfth EP titled Mic On and the lead single "Illella" on October 11, 2022.